OpenRobotLab/PointLLM/README.md

 ### Data Preparation
 1. Download the two compressed files of 660K Objaverse colored point clouds [here](https://huggingface.co/datasets/RunsenXu/PointLLM/tree/main).
 They require about 77GB of storage space.
 2. Run the following command to merge the two files into one and uncompress it.
 This will produce a folder named `8192_npy` containing 660K point cloud files named `{Objaverse_ID}_8192.npy`.
-Each file is a numpy array with dimensions (8192, 6).
+Each file is a numpy array with dimensions (8192, 6), where the first three dimensions are `xyz` and the last three dimensions are `rgb` in [0, 1] range.
 ```bash
 cat Objaverse_660K_8192_npy_split_a* > Objaverse_660K_8192_npy.tar.gz
 tar -xvf Objaverse_660K_8192_npy.tar.gz